 Ever heard of Airfarewatchdog?
 I hadn’t until last year!

 It’s a cool little site that sends out daily emails with awesome flight deals from a desired airport, such as MSP or LAX.
-But that’s not the cool part about it…
+But that’s not the coolest part about it…

 Fly on Off Days